justindujardin/mathy/libraries/website/docs/ml/overview.md

 ## Overview

-Mathy uses machine learning (ML) to choose which [actions](/rules/overview) to apply to which nodes in an expression tree.
+Mathy uses a swarm planning algorithm to choose which [actions](/rules/overview) to apply to which nodes in an expression tree.

 It picks and takes actions in a loop to accomplish a [desired task](/envs/overview).

-Specifically, Mathy uses [Tensorflow 2.x](https://www.tensorflow.org/){target=\_blank} with the [Keras API](https://keras.io/){target=\_blank} to implement a [reinforcement learning environments platform](/envs/overview).
+Specifically, Mathy uses [Fragile](https://github.com/FragileTech/fragile){target=\_blank} swarm-planning to choose actions in built-in and user-defined [reinforcement learning environments](/envs/overview).

-## Features

-Mathy uses machine learning in a few ways, and has the following features:

-- [Math Embeddings](/ml/embeddings) layer for processing sequences of sequences
-- [Policy/Value model](/ml/model) for estimating which actions to apply to which nodes
-- [A3C agent](/ml/a3c) for online training of agents in a CPU-friendly setting

 ## Text Preprocessing

-Mathy processes an input problem by parsing its text into a tree, converting that tree into a sequence features for each node in the tree, combining those features with the current environment state, and embedds them into a variable length sequence of fixed-dimension embeddings.
+Mathy processes an input problem by parsing its text into a tree, converting that tree into a sequence features for each node in the tree, concatenating those features with the current environment state, time, type, and valid action mask.

 ### Text to Tree